LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IT_System_Attack_Case_Study/Kypo_on_OpenStack_Deployment/Kypo_on_OpenStack_Deployment.md

 | standard.large  | 8     | 80        | 8192     |
 | standard.xlarge | 16    | 160       | 32768    |

-> Note: These flavor names must exactly match those referenced in KYPO’s Terraform scripts and for the standard.xlarge it will be good to use 16 vCPU and 32GB Ram, otherwise based on my test there will be high possibility the deployment will hang or fail if you use 8vCPU and 16GB.
+> Note: These flavor names must exactly match those referenced in KYPO’s Terraform scripts and for the `standard.xlarge` it will be good to use 16 vCPU and 32GB Ram, otherwise based on my test there will be high possibility the deployment will hang or fail if you use 8vCPU and 16GB.

 Another very important thing is if your deployment progress fail and you want to re-deploy from beginning, you need to do blow clear up setting, otherwise there will be high possibility the redeploy will fail again:

-If you need to clear/remove all the kypo instance from Openstack, these are the parameter need to be removed:
+If you need to clear/remove all the KYPO instance from OpenStack, these are the parameter need to be removed:

-- Clear the keypair with the name '`<ProjectName>-kypo`' such as (Admin Kypo or kypo-kypo)
+- Clear the keypair with the name '`<ProjectName>-kypo`' such as (Admin `Kypo` or `kypo-kypo`)

-- Release 2 OpenStack float IP address Kypo used.
+- Release 2 OpenStack float IP address KYPO used.

-- Delete the kypo-public router.
+- Delete the `kypo-public` router.

-- Delete all the kypo-instance : [ delete all `default-p000000000-*` ]
+- Delete all the `kypo-instance` : [ delete all `default-p000000000-*` ]

-- Delete the kypo-base network: [ if got delete error, clean the port, subnetwork of the network and delete again]
+- Delete the `kypo-base` network: [ if got delete error, clean the port, subnetwork of the network and delete again]

-- Clear all the kypo-created security groups.
+- Clear all the KYPO created security groups.

-- Delete the "sandbox" subnet under "Provider" network
+- Delete the "sandbox" subnet under "provider" network.